Air Quality and Energy Choice STEM Activities for Educators

 - Build Your Own Particle Sensor

-An interactive board game developed by EPA scientists called Generate! enables players to explore energy choices and the environment and gets students “energized” in some friendly competition.
+An interactive board game developed by EPA scientists called Generate: The Game of Energy Choices enables players to explore energy choices and the environment and gets students “energized” in some friendly competition.
 The game is a teaching tool that can be used to understand the costs and benefits of the energy choices we make; find out what happens if the mix of energy sources changes in the future and learn what energy choices mean for our climate, air, water, and overall environmental quality.

 - There is also a companion Excel file for quickly calculating team scores and showing team rankings for multiple rounds.
 For access to and instructions for using this file, email Rebecca Dodder (firstname.lastname@example.org) for more information.

-- Get Energized: Interactive Generate!
-Game Explores Energy Choices and Environmental Quality Exit by Dr. Rebecca Dodder, EPA physical scientist.
+- Presentation: Get Energized: Interactive Generate Game Explores Energy Choices and Environmental Quality Exit by Dr. Rebecca Dodder, EPA physical scientist.